SheaONeill/USBdriveby-Defender/README.md

 The database script expects four arguments `$host $dbname $name $pass` <br />
 e.g. `<ip-address>or<localhost> <database_name> <name> <pass>` localhost defender hackme letmein etc.<br />
 host must be accurate all other values will be created and db grant permissions will accomadate.<br />
-(TODO give option to install bc if not found)
+(TODO give option to install bc if not found).

 # CHANGELOG